NISL-MSU/MultiSetSR/README.md

 ## Description

-We present a method that, given a multivariate regression problem, generates univariate symbolic skeletons that aim to describe the functional relation between each variable and the system's response.
+We present a method that, given a multivariate regression problem, generates univariate symbolic skeletons that aim to describe the functional relation between each input variable and the system's response.
 To do this, we introduce a new SR problem called Multi-Set symbolic skeleton prediction (MSSP).
 It receives multiple sets of input--response pairs, where all sets correspond to the same functional form but use different equation constants, and outputs a common skeleton expression, as follows: